Updating a Published App

 - As desired, edit the information on the tabs.
 For details with each tab, see the documentation for Submitting Apps to the Amazon Appstore.

-- Replace your previous APK: In the APK files section, click Replace to replace your existing APK with a new file.
+- Replace your previous APK: To replace your existing APK with a new file that supports the same devices, in the APK files section, click Replace.
 Replacing your APK allows you to retain all your previous Device Support settings as before.
+For example, if you already selected which devices your APK supports, and your new APK supports all the same devices, choose this replace option rather than reconfiguring your device support selections.

-- For web apps, you will see an App Files tab rather than an APK Files tab.
+Web apps: For web apps, you will see an App Files tab rather than an APK Files tab.
 On the App Files tab, update your web app files as desired.
-For more details about this tab, see Step 7: Upload Web App Files.

-All tabs for your app should now have green check marks, and the Submit App button should be enabled.
+When you're finished making updates on every tab, as long as the information is complete, green check marks appear on the tabs.
+When all tabs for your app have green check marks, the Submit App button is enabled.
 You can change the information on any tab until you submit your app.

 - Click Submit App.